-The essence of a tea is beyond its stronger flavor or aroma to the Qi deep within the veins of the leaf, just as the essence of the tea ceremony is beyond the tea or teaware.
+The essence of a tea is beyond its flavor or aroma to the energy deep within the veins of the leaf, just as the essence of the tea ceremony is beyond the tea or teaware.
 Master Rikyu once told a student, "imagine your life without tea and if it is any different than it is now, you have yet to truly understand Cha Dao."

 If tea becomes pretentious and snobby, the essence is lost.
-Anyone can learn about tea, reading and traveling to tea-growing regions.
+Anyone can learn about tea by reading and traveling to tea-growing regions.
 It is the Dao that is the more powerful and lasting part of a tea session, not the tea.
+And actually, though it may sound paradoxical (or even downright zany-Zenny illogical), transcending the tea is the true tea.
+So it's either all about the tea or not at all, depending on how you look at it.

 The tea bowl before you is a gateway to yourself, and beyond that the Nature and the flow of energy through this universe.
-And it is often easier to transcend the tea when the process is simpler and close to the essential Nature that produced the tea in the first place.
+And it is often easier to transcend the tea when the process is simpler and closer to the essential Nature that produced the tea in the first place.